Recent Blog Posts

 Contact the Wrongful Death Attorneys at Sargon Law Group

 While it is not the case that a wrongful death settlement is taxable, that does not change the fact that you should pursue the highest possible amount of compensation you can receive from the negligent party responsible for your loved one’s death.
-Contact us at Sargon Law Group today to learn more about how we can support you throughout your wrongful death claim.
+Contact us at Sargon Law Group today to learn more about how our Phoenix accident attorneys can support you throughout your wrongful death claim.